 From the point of view of banking regulation and prudential requirements, the Bank has tracked the legislative activities relating to:

 - the revision of the legislation on capital requirements and management of banking crises;

 - the systemic risk reduction.

-The bank has closely monitored the regulatory proposals on non-performing loans, as they have a direct impact on credit-granting policies to different segments of clients.
-A fair calibration of all these measures will make the banking system more resilient and protect firms and depositors.
+The Bank has closely monitored the regulatory proposal related to the Credit servicers and credit purchaser within the EU Action Plan on NPL.
+A fair calibration of all these measures will make the banking system more resilient and protect firms and depositors at EU level

 As regards the financial markets, among others, the following were monitored and subject to advocacy: